 That’s it.
-Simple, clear, everyday language.
-That’s what an intranet is and that’s all you’ll ever need to say to explain an intranet to most employees (or your retired uncle when he asks what you’re doing for work these days).
+It’s what an intranet is in simple, everyday language.
+It’s also what you can say to explain an intranet to most employees (or to your retired uncle when he asks what you’re doing for work these days).

-James Robertson, perhaps the world’s foremost authority on intranets, says that intranets have 5 purposes:
+James Robertson, perhaps the world’s foremost authority on intranets, says that today’s intranet has five purposes:

 - Content (e.g. policy documents)

 - Activity (e.g. expense form)